aquarion-ai/aquarion-libtts/README.md

 - On the first run, `init` will download and install the base Python version, needed commands, hooks, etc.
-- pre-commit is a tool for running certain checks and fixes on the code before commits and/or pushes.  `check dep all` runs those hooks on all files.
+- pre-commit is a tool for running certain checks and fixes on the code before commits and/or pushes.
 - **NOTE:** No commit, push or pull request should or will be accepted unless all pre-commit and pre-push hooks pass.
 No exceptions!
 - Hatch is a tool for managing dependencies, builds, virtual environments and Python versions, as well as running tests, formatting, linting and typechecking.
 - The `check` command calls Hatch to perform common tasks, while also making it easier to do so.
-- `check push` runs all common tasks, like type checking, formatting, linting, unit tests, acceptance tests, coverage checks, etc.
+- `check push` runs all common tasks like pre-commit checks, type checks, formatting, linting, unit tests, acceptance tests, coverage checks, security checks, etc.
 - On first run, `check push` will also download and install several files, etc.
 - The `check` command has several sub-commands to help you while developing.
 Check it out. :smile_cat:
+- The `lang` command is used to manage localization message catalogues, i.e. translation files.
+It's good to check it out as well.

 ### What Tool Does What